Good issue management

 • User groups and issue visibility

-In Connected and Enterprise plans, project leaders can setup user groups to manage who can see issues, and to whom issues can be assigned.
+In Premium and Ultimate plans, project leaders can setup user groups to manage who can see issues, and to whom issues can be assigned.
 Each team member can be added to one or more groups.
 Groups represent subteams within your project.
-They need ...
+They need to be ...

 • Change the default viewpoint of an issue